brianguenter/OpticSim.jl/README.md

 A large variety of surface types are supported, and these can be composed into complex 3D objects through the use of constructive solid geometry (CSG).
 A substantial catalog of optical materials is provided through the AGFFileReader package.

+### Package status
 This package is currently undergoing a significant rewrite.
 The latest versions of the package do not have full functionality yet.
+The core ray tracing works (in the package `OpticSim`) but the glass catalog download, visualization, and repeating structures code has been moved into separate packages: `AGFFileReader`,`OpticSimVisualization`,`OpticSimRepeatingStructures`.
+The last two packages are not yet full functional.
 ## Contributing

 [![ColPrac: Contributor's Guide on Collaborative Practices for Community Packages](https://img.shields.io/badge/ColPrac-Contributor's%20Guide-blueviolet)](https://github.com/SciML/ColPrac)